Critical thinking training: from basics to reliable strategies you can use

 Cheerleader effect – causes people to think individuals are more attractive when they are in a group

-We favour the immediate, relatable thing in front of us and tend to complete things we’ve invested time and energy.
-We favour simple looking options and complete information over complex, ambiguous options.
+We favour the relatable thing in front of us and tend to complete things in which we’ve already invested time and energy.
+Also, we favour simple looking options and complete information over complex, ambiguous options.

 Effort justification – a person’s tendency to attribute value to an outcome which they have put effort into achieving, greater than the objective value of the outcome.